chemplusplus/Chemplusplus/README.md

 This is a chemistry application that provides all the info you need.
 Made for students by students, thi will help you ace your next chemsitry test!

+# Notice
+The information of the elements comes from the National Library of Medicine and can be found here : https://pubchem.ncbi.nlm.nih.gov/periodic-table/

 # How To Install
 Linux: